SeatPlan Logo

 Disney’s spectacular musical features stunning puppetry and an unforgettable score by Elton John.
 Best for age 6+.

-Disney’s The Lion King is a spectacle like nothing else – exploding onto the stage in a mirage of vibrant colour, rhythm and life at the Lyceum Theatre.
+Disney’s The Lion King is a spectacle like nothing else – exploding onto the stage in a mirage of vibrant colour, rhythm and life at the Lyceum Theatre in the heart of London's West End.

 Julie Taymor’s visionary adaptation of the classic Disney animated film was game-changing when it premiered in 1997.
 Fusing puppetry and design with traditional African dance, costume and song, this groundbreaking production brings every character to life.